 There are lots of moving parts here, which is why it’s not possible to give a precise answer.
 But the question of if and when a narcissist ever tries to come back boils down largely to their addictive relationship with the “supply” they are constantly seeking – how much or how little of it are they getting after they leave, plus how much they idealize and want to rekindle the supply they got from you.

-Let’s look at the entire issue of narcissists, supply and returning to relationships in more detail, covering the different ways this can play out.
+Let’s look at the entire issue of narcissists, supply and returning to relationships in more detail, covering the different ways this can play out (we also have a separate guide on how to deal with unexpectedly bumping into a narcissist ex in public).

 Some Narcissists Never Come Back